 The build up of calcium on your scalp – whether caused by external (hard water) factors or internal (hypercalcemia) factors – can lead to hair weakness, thinning, and loss.
 In the long run, it can even cause death of the hair follicles.

 Fortunately, there are a number of methods you can use to combat the issue, and you can even reverse the effects of scalp calcification when you catch it early enough.

-If you’re unsure if calcification is the cause of your hair loss, and if you’re interested in learning about the type of hair loss you suffer from, take the six-question quiz below.
+If you’re unsure if calcification is the cause of your hair loss, take the six-question quiz below.